 at St. Joseph’s

-If you would like your child to be baptised, please contact Father Neil in person.
+If you would like your child to be baptised, please contact Father Stephen in person.
 You are welcome to arrange the celebration of Baptism during a Sunday Mass or at any other convenient time.
 Children should be baptised within the first weeks of birth.